-Hassan Majiya is grateful to Sheffield Hallam University, UK, for allowing him to conduct his research work for his PhD at the Materials and Engineering Research Institute (MERI).
+Hassan Majiya is grateful to Sheffield Hallam University, UK, for allowing him to conduct his PhD research at the Materials and Engineering Research Institute (MERI).
 The project is financially supported by Tertiary Education Trust Fund (TETFund) in Nigeria.
+Acknowledgement is also given to Dr Anthony Bell who kindly collected the XRF data.